theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-theo-notes.md

 ### The dawn of everything

+#### Myth
-Appeal to ask better questions
+Book began Appeal to ask better questions

-origins of inequality requires creation of a myth
+Inquiring about origins of inequality requires creation of a myth

+Book of genesis

 Best we can hope for: modest tinkering with inherently squalid condition or no origins of inequality, we are thuggish, progress driven forward by our selfish, competitive nature

+First view more popular.
+Rosy narrative that Western civ inevitably makes everyone happier

+#### But!
-But why were European powers force people to accept our ways for 500 years
+Fails to explain why were European powers forced people to accept their ways for 500 years

-if being savage was so bad why did Westerners embrace American life
+if being savage was so bad why did Westerners embrace American life?

+#### 19thC aware
+19th C people seemed aware of the predicament.

-heyday of march of progress - 19thC - was time when peeps were obsesses with decadence and disintegration.
+Heyday of march of progress - 19thC - was time when peeps were obsesses with decadence and disintegration.

 Enlightenment era had been naive

+#### Questions
 Social sciences were concerned
 1. What had gone wrong with Enlightenment - with schemes for improving society?
 2. Why did so many well-meaning attempts to fix problems end up making worse?

+Why did the passion for liberty, equality and fraternity end up produciung the terror

+#### p294 Rousseau

 Only modern people had capacity to intervene in history and change its course